 Teen vs. child attention deficit hyperactivity disorder

 ADHD in teens is not a completely different animal but can certainly be more difficult to handle for teens and young adults than if it is caught early.
 Childhood ADHD affects social skills, can cause mood swings, and may put them on an emotional rollercoaster during their teen years.
-If appropriate treatment begins in childhood before issues caused by dealing with symptoms get more severe, someone living with ADHD may have an easier time coping.
+If your child has been diagnosed with ADHD, you can find appropriate treatments with the help of mental health professionals before their difficulties get more severe.

 General symptoms